Best Place to See Orangutans in Sumatra: Our Top 6 Spots for Sumatran Jungle Trekking

 They do an amazing job and are constantly overloaded by orphans coming in.
 These infants are taught how to survive in the jungle and will eventually be released back into protected areas away from villages and tourists.

 Because humans can easily pass on illnesses and diseases to these endangered primates, the centre does not permit visitors.
-They also require minimal human contact to avoid them from becoming overly conditioned to people.
+They also require minimal human contact to avoid them becoming overly conditioned to people.
 Fear of humans is an essential skill to help them survive in the wild.

 Sumatran Orangutan Conservation